Scholarships & Support

 Alma Gouchenour Lewis (1902-2002) was a native of Roanoke, VA and worked in Washington, DC before her marriage to Dr. Lewis.
 Their tombstone reads “And gladly wolde he lerne and gladly teche” – quoted from Chaucer – which aptly describes their life.

 The Kennon Scholarship provides financial assistance for the first, second or third semester of undergraduate enrollment.
-It is renewable in subsequent semesters providing reasonable progress is made toward a Bachelor’s degree in physics.
+It is renewable in subsequent semesters providing reasonable progress is made toward a Bachelor’s degree in physics, subject to availability of funds.
 The scholarship is available to incoming and current freshmen who have officially declared their intention with the University’s Admissions Office or College of Liberal Arts to be a B. A. or B. S. physics major.
 Selection is based primarily on scholastic achievement, although financial need may also be considered.

 About the donors